tm-LBenson/resty/README.md

 - [ ] Implement a reducer function and initial state to store and manage all application state.
 - [ ] Add the request and returned data to the history array in state after each API call.
 - [ ] Create a History component that iterates over the history array in state and displays the previous API calls.
-- [ ] Display the results in the Results component when a user clicks on a previous API call in the History component.
+- [ ] Display the results in the History component when a user clicks on a previous API call in the History component.
 - [ ] Use the React Testing Library framework to test the application, including mocking the API request with the msw package.
-- [ ] Deploy the application to Netlify
+- [x] Deploy the application to Netlify

 ## Deployed